CONVICTION REGARDING GOD’S PROGRAM FOR THE FUTURE KEEPS US SPIRITUALLY ALERT

 Used up in 4:9 – transitioning from the very specific topic of sanctified sex to the more general subject of love for the brethren

-Here Paul switches from the very specific details of the next event on God’s prophetic calendar which is Christ’s Rapture of His church to the more general subject of the overall Day of the Lord – which is still part of the general context of the return of the Lord for which believers need to be prepared
+Here Paul switches from the very specific details of Christ’s Rapture of His church to the more general subject of the overall Day of the Lord – which is still part of the general context of the Parousia (the return of the Lord) for which believers need to be prepared.

 Hiebert: In the preceding paragraph (4:13-18) the main cause for restlessness among the Thessalonian believers in relation to the anticipated coming of Christ was allayed.
 They had thought that only those who were alive at the time of the parousia would witness and share in its glories.
 As long as they held this view they would feel impatient at any prospect of postponement in His return since it cast a shadow upon their own hope of personal survival to share in that glory.
 All grounds for this feeling were removed with the assuring revelation that there will be no essential difference in the lot of those who have died and those who are alive when Christ returns for His own.